DarkHobbit/doublecontact/doc/BUILD.en.md

 You also can make static build.
 See build-samples/buildstat-486.bat and build-samples/buildstat-510.bat for examples (second file requires path to Python and OpenSSL from MSYS installation, currently you can exclude OpenSSL from your build).
+See also batfiles in pack/exe and pack/zip for build'n'pack doublecontact after it.